What is Direct Cremation?

 What happens after direct cremation?

-After the cremation process is complete, the remains are ground up and a magnet is used to gather any pieces of metal that were not removed before cremation.
+After the cremation process is complete, the remains are ground up and a magnet is used to gather any pieces of metal not removed before cremation.
 Then, the remains are transferred to a container, often a thick plastic bag with an ID tag and/or placed into a temporary urn.

 Does direct cremation mean I can’t have a service for my loved one?

 While there is not a wake, viewing or visitation before direct cremation, you can still celebrate and remember your loved one in many different, impactful ways.
 Many choose to hold a Celebration of Life or scatter their loved ones ashes around their loved one’s favorite places.
 See our blog for more creative ideas.